 Strong CYP3A inhibitor: The geometric mean sonidegib AUC{0-10d} increased by 2.2-fold and the C{max} increased by 1.5-fold when ODOMZO at a dose of 800 mg was taken with ketoconazole compared to ODOMZO alone [see Drug Interactions (7.1)].
-The geometric mean sonidegib steady-state AUC{0-24h} would similarly increase in cancer patients taking ODOMZO 200 mg once daily when coadministered with a strong CYP3A inhibitor for 14 days. $\textit{Moderate CYP3A inhibitor:} \ The geometric mean sonidegib steady-state AUC{0-24h} \ would increase \ 1.8-fold \ when$ ODOMZO 200 mg once daily is coadministered with a moderate CYP3A inhibitor (erythromycin) for 14 days and would increase 2.8-fold when ODOMZO 200 mg once daily is coadministered with a moderate CYP3A inhibitor (erythromycin) for 4 months
+The geometric mean sonidegib steady-state AUC{0-24h} would similarly increase in cancer patients taking ODOMZO 200 mg once daily when coadministered with a strong CYP3A inhibitor for 14 days.

+Moderate CYP3A inhibitor: The geometric mean sonidegib steady-state AUC{p-24h} would increase 1.8-fold when ODOMZO 200 mg once daily is coadministered with a moderate CYP3A inhibitor (erythromycin) for 14 days and would increase 2.8-fold when ODOMZO 200 mg once daily is coadministered with a moderate CYP3A inhibitor (erythromycin) for 14 months.